Choosing the Right Fabric for Your Custom Plush Toy: The Ultimate Canadian Guide

 • Perfect for: High-end collectibles, premium promotional items, realistic animal replicas

-The magic happens in those longer pile lengths.
 At 10-15mm, you get that authentic fur feel that makes people do double-takes.
-I've worked with museums creating educational plush animals, and this realistic plush toy fabric consistently delivers that "wow" factor.
+We've worked with museums creating educational plush animals, and this realistic plush toy fabric consistently delivers that "wow" factor.

 But here's the catch—with great fur comes great responsibility (and cost).
 This material requires skilled manufacturing and careful handling, which means higher MOQs and steeper prices.
 It's not for every project, but when you need that premium feel, nothing else compares.